HOME > > DALLAS 1-WIRE / MICROLAN SECTION INDEX

-For a few years now, I've been having a lot of fun with some superb products from Dallas Semiconductor.
+Since at least 2001, I've been having fun with some superb products from Dallas Semiconductor.

 Consumer products based on the chips I've been playing with are available.
 Don't go away disappointed if you can't program and / or do electronics.
 This might be a time to learn, apart from anything else!
 If you are already able to program and make simple electronic devices, you, too, might really enjoy the 1-Wire family.